Skip the Caribbean—Travel to These Hidden East African Isles Instead

 In the middle of a particularly stressful workweek, the timing of the invitation felt serendipitous.
 If a getaway to a wellness-oriented luxury resort on a private island isn't the perfect remedy for stress, then I don't know what is.
 Given the fact that you're reading this story, it goes without saying that I readily accepted the invitation, and after 25 long hours of traveling, I arrived in paradise.

-Although I went into the trip knowing that three days of pampering spa treatments, sipping on coconut-infused rum, and waking up to sweeping ocean views would do wonders for lowering my stress levels, I didn't realize that immersing myself in nature for such a short period of time would have a lasting effect on my perception of work/life balance.
+Although I went into the trip knowing that three days of pampering spa treatments, sipping on coconut-infused rum, and waking up to sweeping ocean views would effectively lower my stress levels, I didn't realize that immersing myself in nature for such a short period of time would have a lasting effect on my perception of work/life balance.

 Unsurprisingly, part of the appeal of the far-flung Seychelles islands is their remoteness, which makes them ideal for a relaxing retreat but means traveling to them can be a bit of a trek.